tommorris/offlineapps/README.md

 ## Principles
 * Computers should manage state not humans
 * No fuss: no complex configuration
+* Railway tunnels and aeroplanes exist.
+You should still be able to do things when you don't have a connection.

 ## The List

 * Pocket - 5/5 on iOS
-  Syncs everything for offline reading in background, all actions (e.g. archiving an article) are stored for later run on connection.
+  * Syncs everything for offline reading in background, all actions (e.g. archiving an article) are stored for later run on connection.

 * Instapaper - 5/5 on iOS
-  Syncs everything for offline reading in background, all actions (e.g. archiving an article) are stored for later run on connection.
+  * Syncs everything for offline reading in background, all actions (e.g. archiving an article) are stored for later run on connection.

 * Evernote - 4/5 on iOS
-  Needs a premium subscription to use offline.
+  * Needs a premium subscription to use offline.
 Requires you to choose whether particular notebooks are downloaded for offline use.

 * Things - 5/5 on iOS
-  Syncs when there is connectivity.
+  * Syncs when there is connectivity.
 Otherwise can be used fully offline.

 * 1Password - 5/5 on iOS
-  Syncs via Dropbox or iCloud when online.
+  * Syncs via Dropbox, iCloud or 1password.com when online.
 Can be used fully offline.

 * Fastmail - 0/5 on iOS
-  No ability to use offline.
+  * No ability to use offline.

 * Weather - 0/5 on iOS
-  No ability to use offline.
+  * No ability to use offline.